forestdussault/ScrubMed/README.md

 Usage: scrubmed.py [OPTIONS]

 Options:
-  -o, --output_directory TEXT  Output directory to dump PubMed data
+  -o, --output_directory PATH  Output directory to dump PubMed data
                                [required]
   -q, --query TEXT             Your query to send to PubMed.
 Note that your
                                query must be in double quotes. e.g.